 - Multithreading OS

 A multi-user operating system allows multiple users to share data and the same computer at the same time.
 A powerful computer server controls how the computer works and communicates.
 Some important examples of multi-user operating systems are Linux, UNIX, and Windows 2000.

 Multiprocessor operating system is the second most important type of operating system.
 Multiprocessor operating system supports two or more processors that running programs at the same time.
 All the CPUs are work with close communication and are sharing their resources like computer buses, peripheral devices, and memory.
 Examples of multiprocessing operating systems are Linux, UNIX & Windows 2000.

 Multitasking Operating System

 A multitasking operating system executes more than one program at the same time.
 This operating system monitors your position inside these tasks and shifts from one task to another without any loss of information.
 Some examples of multitasking operating systems are UNIX and Windows 2000.

 Multithreading Operating System

-An operating system that allows different parts of a program to run concurrently is called multithreading operating system.
+An operating system that allows different parts of a program to run concurrently is called a multithreading operating system.
 This operating system allows a user to support multiple threads of execution inside a single process.
-Examples of multithreading operating systems are Linux, UNIX and Windows 2000 also.
+Examples of multithreading operating systems are Linux, UNIX, and Windows 2000 also.